Floydlang/floyd/docs/README.md

 ![](floyd_container_example.png)

-The bulk of your program should be blue-pill code, that is pure.
+The bulk of your program should be blue code - pure code.

 ## PARALLELISM